jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![](./imgs/trained_1.gif)

 Clearly, the model wasn't able to learn with the limited dataset provided and veers off to the side of the road.
 Therefore, I tweaked the model further by collecting more simulation data.
 I drove backwards around the track in order to combat the left-turn bias present in track one.
 I also drove off-center and weaved left and right in order to train the network how to respond when it goes off to the side of the road.
+After loading the pre-trained weights from the previous iteration, I re-trained the model for 5 epochs with the newly collected data.

 As seen in the figure below, most of the steering angle data is zero because there are large portions of the track that are straight.
 However, this could cause the model to overfit to those straight-line cases and struggle on turns.